aboutcode-org/aboutcode/README.md

   https://libraries.io and and [OSS Review Toolkit](https://github.com/heremaps/oss-review-toolkit)
   are also using these conventions.

-- **[DeltaCode](https://github.com/nexB/deltacode)**: a command line tool to compare scans and determine if and where there are material differences that affect licensing.
+- **[TraceCode Toolkit](https://github.com/nexB/tracecode-toolkit)**: a set of tools to trace files from your deployment or distribution packages back to their origin in a development codebase or repository.
+  The primary tool uses strace https://github.com/strace/strace/ to trace system calls on Linux and construct a build graph from syscalls to show which files are used to build a binary.
+We are contributors to strace.
+  Maintained by @pombredanne

 We also co-started and worked closely with other FOSS orgs and projects:

-- [Package URL](https://github.com/package-url): an emerging standard to reference software packages of all types with simple, readable and concise URLs.
+- [Package URL](https://github.com/package-url): a widely used standard to reference software packages of all types with simple, readable and concise URLs.

 - [SPDX](http://SPDX.org): aka.
 Software Package Data Exchange, a spec to document the origin and licensing of packages.